stephanie-wang/ray-core-tutorial/README.md

 # Introduction to Ray Ecosystem for Distributed Applications

-Welcome to the tutorial at PyCon US 2022 in Salt Lake City
+Welcome to the Ray core tutorial at ODSC East 2022!

 <img src="images/ray-logo.png" height="50%" width="50%">